ascend4/ascend4/A4SQP.md

 ## CUTEst Regression Notes

-The current confirmed rebuilt result for the broad 89-problem CUTEst tracking set is 66/89 genuine A4SQP exact-Lagrangian passes plus 6 suspect high-KKT least-squares exits.
-This was measured on 2026-05-16 after restoring the solver sources to the `99928f2b` state and forcing regenerated CUTEst problem/package objects.
+The current confirmed rebuilt result for the broad 89-problem CUTEst tracking set is 68/89 genuine A4SQP exact-Lagrangian passes using the experimental LSQ handoff profile (`--try-lsq LM --lsq-fallback-start improved --lsq-max-iter 1000`).
+This was measured on 2026-05-16 with regenerated CUTEst problem/package objects.
+The previous signed-row-dual baseline without this handoff profile was 66/89 plus 6 suspect high-KKT LS exits.

 Important correction: `99928f2b` and nearby commits carried reports claiming 69/89, 70/89, or 71/89, but those counts have not reproduced under clean